bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/1 - the basics/README.md

 First, we have inserted the [`Format: String` node](../../../node%20reference/format.md), between the dim1 output of the queue, and the CLIP Text Encode node.\
 ![format node](./details/detail%20-%20part%202%20-%20prompt.jpg)\
-It is as simple as it is powerful:
+It is as powerful as it is simple to use:

 - it takes advantage of Python string `format()` method, to allow string replacement, and many other things, by using placeholders: here `{arg0}`, as the name of the input
 - this node also takes any number of inputs, even though we have just used one here